Exclusive: China to extend economic diplomacy to EU infrastructure fund

 It is expected to come with a request for return investment in China's westward infrastructure drive - the "One Belt, One Road" initiative - constructing major energy and communications links across Central, West and South Asia to as far as Greece.

-"China announced that it would make (X amount) available for co-financing strategic investment of common interest across the EU," the draft final statement says, leaving the amount unspecified and adding that agreements will be finalised at another meeting in September.
+"China announced that it would make (X amount) available for co-financing strategic investment of common interest across the EU," the draft final statement says, adding that agreements will be finalised at another meeting in September.

 An EU diplomat said the Chinese contribution was likely to be "in the billions".